Schmools/foldingLesson/README.md

   360 degrees, each "half sum" must equal 180 degrees.

-- Maekawa-Justin's theorem says that the number of mountain creases, minus the number of valley creases must eqal +/-2.
+- Maekawa-Justin's theorem says that the number of mountain creases, minus the number of valley creases must equal +/-2.
 If we once again look at the diagrams below we see that for our ends to end up on the same side to join up again we need 1 more either mountain or valley crease (valley in the diagram below) so that our ends match up.
 Then we just have to